datacamp-content-public/SQL-Real-World/chapter1.md

 ---
-title: Template Chapter 1
-description: This is a template chapter.
+  title: "Simple Selects"
+  description: "Here you will be introduced into some simple and basic selects from real-world requirements."
+  v2: true

 ---
 ## Ex 1.1

 ```yaml